SharePointJR/EventHub/README.md

 ## event-hub

 Event-hub is a simple web part that was built for a demo.
 It demonstrates basic React and Redux concepts.
+I walk through some of the details on https://sharepointlessons.wordpress.com/2019/03/18/building-an-app-with-spfx-react-and-typescript-part-1-stateless-functional-components/

 ### Building the code